MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/fix-unhealhty-sensors-windows-defender-advanced-threat-protection.md

 ## Misconfigured machines
 Misconfigured machines can further be classified to:
-  - Impaired communication
+  - Impaired communications
   - No sensor data

-### Impaired communication
+### Impaired communications
 This status indicates that there's limited communication between the machine and the service.

-The following suggested actions can help fix issues related to a misconfigured machine with impaired communication:
+The following suggested actions can help fix issues related to a misconfigured machine with impaired communications:

 - [Ensure the endpoint has Internet connection](troubleshoot-onboarding-windows-defender-advanced-threat-protection.md#ensure-the-endpoint-has-an-internet-connection)</br>
   The Window Defender ATP sensor requires Microsoft Windows HTTP (WinHTTP) to report sensor data and communicate with the Windows Defender ATP service.